komyg/rm-shop-v1/tutorial.md

 > Note: this tutorial assumes that you have a working knowledge of React and Typescript.

-You can find the complete code in this [repository](https://github.com/komyg/rm-shop-v1).
+You can find the complete code in this [repository](https://github.com/komyg/rm-shop-v1) and the website here: https://komyg.github.io/rm-shop-v1/.

 # Getting Started